pattern-state/aetherwave-co/content/logs/thargoid-cojico/pattern-state/01-researchlog-1-incident.md

 Haven't had time to properly investigate why the carrier jumped.
 Too focused on these signals.
 The nav logs can wait - this is more important.
 Though I admit, part of me wonders if the carrier's nav computer spotted something in those patterns that we're still trying to understand.
 Wouldn't be the first time a machine noticed something while humans were sleeping.

-Equipment Note: Analysis performed aboard Fleet Carrier "Psychedelic Breakfast" using custom-built ThargoidSignalAnalyzer toolkit v1.0.0.

 ![Flight Log](../data/images/flight-logs.png)

+---

+*Equipment: ThargoidSignalAnalyzer toolkit v1.0.0*
+*Location: Fleet Carrier "Psychedelic Breakfast", Scorpii Sector EB-X b1-7*

 [End Log Entry]

-*Equipment: ThargoidSignalAnalyzer toolkit v1.0.0* *Location: Fleet Carrier "Psychedelic Breakfast", Scorpii Sector EB-X b1-7*